 Cloud-based applications like the Google suite are managed by a central administrator.
 In the event that an employee is terminated or a laptop lost or stolen, that employee’s email account only needs to be deactivated once to remove all of their access to the Google suite’s applications and files.

-Similarly, a virtual phone service like Grasshopper allows you to deactivate the employee’s extension, therefore preventing them from making or receiving any calls from the business line on their mobile phone.
+Similarly, a virtual phone service like RingCentral allows you to deactivate the employee’s extension, therefore preventing them from making or receiving any calls from the business line on their mobile phone.

 Smart and comprehensive BYOD policies can also go a long way in helping to protect your business.
 You may not be able to guarantee compliance, but it’s an essential first step.
 For example, prohibiting the use of mobile devices to send offensive or explicit text messages or access offensive or explicit websites, instituting training plans to clarify potential liabilities, and requiring security measures like enabling remote wipe features.
 Consequences for non-compliance should be made clear as well.